Enrollment Guide

 Important Dates and Forms

-February 4 (Tuesday) — Last day to add a Spring 2025 class or change credits.
+September 8, 2025 (Monday) — Last day to add a Fall 2025 class or change credits.
+Section changes after this date will be allowed only in exceptional circumstances.

-March 18 (Tuesday) — Last day to drop a Spring 2025 class or change grading basis.
-Starting March 19, withdrawal from courses is by petition only.
+October 20, 2025 (Monday) — Last day to drop a Fall 2025 class or change grading basis.
+Starting October 21, withdrawal from courses is by petition only.
 If approved, a "W" will appear on the official transcript.

 For college-specific dates and forms, consult the College Registrar Directory and follow the link provided for your college.